Hampton Jail

 The jail door from the house to the jail should always be partially closed so that inmates in the cellblock cannot see through into the house.

-When you go out of a door to the outside make sure that you close it behind you.
+When you go out of a door to the outside make sure that you close it behind you, so we don't get bugs in the building.

 The upstairs area in the building, including the bunk room, is a quiet area.
 Be considerate of others who may be resting upstairs.
 Upstairs is not a public area.
 No guests are allowed upstairs.
 Gear that is upstairs is not to be used.